Cold Blast! These tips can help you survive and even thrive in the cold season.

-- Cuddle up next to a fireplace (call ahead to see if they're fired up) at Trotter Multicultural Center (734-763-3070) or Chrysler Center on North Campus (734-615-843).
+You can cuddle up next to a fireplace (call ahead to see if they're fired up) at Trotter Multicultural Center (734-763-3070) or Chrysler Center on North Campus (734-615-843).

-Just minutes from central campus is the UM Matthaei Botanical GardensConservatory, where you can take off your coat and enjoy the warm, steamy air and lush vegetation for a mini-vacation, and it's free for UM students!
+You can escape to the tropics, just minutes from central campus.
+At the U-M Matthaei Botanical Gardens Conservatory, you can take off your coat and enjoy the warm, steamy air and lush vegetation for a mini-vacation, and it's free for Michigan students!

-- Cook up some warming foods.
+Cook up some warming foods.
 This webpage has recipes for all sorts of yummy food and drink.
 Invite a friend to help make and eat the feast!

-- Minimize your heating bill and your energy footprint.
+Minimize your heating bill and your energy footprint.
 Keep the cold air out by insulating windows with plastic film, caulk and weatherstripping.
 Set your thermostat at 60° F (16° C) degrees when you're away and at night, but don't turn the heat off completely because pipes can freeze.
 Heat only the area you need with a portable space heater.
 Wear layers of clothes and pile on the blankets to stay cozy.
 If you are responsible for maintaining your furnace, clean or replace the air filter regularly, and make sure air vents are not blocked.

-- Recreational opportunities are plentiful, both indoors and outdoors - see the International Center Recreation listing.
+Recreational opportunities are plentiful, both indoors and outdoors - see the International Center Recreation listing.

-- Try ice skating.
+Try ice skating.
 The following places rent skates, so it's easy to try.
 Yost ice arena is on campus (it's where the UM hockey team plays).
 Buhr Park has an outdoor skating rink.
 Veterans Park's rink is indoors.

-- Go sledding, tubing or tobogganing.
+Go sledding, tubing or tobogganing.
 This requires no skill, and careening downhill with no brakes is exhilarating.
 If you go sledding in Ann Arbor, you'll need a sled, but rentals are not available.
 You can buy sleds at stores like Meijers.
 Try the Arb's Geddes Road entrance and the hills on Palmer Field in front of MoJo.
 Otherwise, AnnArbor.com offers a Guide to Ann Arbor's Best Sledding Hills .
 If you have a car, you can go tubing and tobogganing at Rolling Hills County Park in Ypsilanti Township, about 20 minutes away (rentals available).

 Try skiing or snowboarding.
 At ski slopes, you can take lessons.
 Most of Michigan's ski slopes are up north, but Mount Brighton is about 30 miles north.
-You can rent cross-country skiis at the UM RecSports Outdoor Adventures, at Sun and Snow (in Westgate about 3 miles west of campus) and at Rolling Hills County Park in Ypsilanti Township (about 20 minutes away by car).
+You can rent cross-country skiis at the UM RecSports Outdoor Adventures, at Sun and Snow (in Westgate shopping mall about 3 miles west of campus) and at Rolling Hills County Park in Ypsilanti Township (about 20 minutes away by car).
 You also can connect with one of the Student Clubs to go on organized ski/snowboarding trips.

-- UM RecSports offers Adventure Trips that can help you get moving.
+U-M RecSports offers Adventure Trips that can help you get moving.
 They organize it trips -- what could be easier?
-(If you're more of a do-it-yourselfer, they also rent equipment.)
+If you're more of a do-it-yourselfer, they also rent equipment.

 Who shuts down?